BePeace/finally/planning/PLAN.md

 - Long-lived SSE connection; client uses native `EventSource` API
 - Server pushes price updates **only when a price changes**, for **watchlist tickers only** — events are not repeated if prices are unchanged (e.g., between Massive API polls)
 - Each SSE event contains: `ticker`, `price`, `previous_price`, `previous_close`, `change_pct` (daily, vs previous close), `timestamp`, and `direction` (`"up"` | `"down"`)
+- The SSE stream is **watchlist-aware**: when the user adds or removes a ticker, the backend dynamically updates which tickers are streamed on the existing connection — no reconnect needed
 - Client handles reconnection automatically (EventSource has built-in retry)

 ---